SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 People will bitch and moan at us: "yeah, but *who* gets to say what counts as quality freedom?"
 The ideal answer is always the demos.
 The current realpolitk answer is the oligarchs.
-The point is, it is encumbent upon the collective demos to crack the realpolitik and corral governments towards the ideal, and do so by claiming back their government from the oligarchs.
+The point is, it is encumbent upon the collective demos to crack the realpolitik and corral governments towards the ideal, and to do so by claiming back their government from the oligarchs.
 The oligarchs do have ownership claims on today's governments, but that is an unjust claim.
 All people must act to destroy that illegitimate claim.
 Understanding MMT gives people a clear understanding how --- the oligarchs do not control the monetary system, the government does.
 The demos must therefore reclaim their government, it does not rightfully belong to the oligarchs.

 ### The second veil

+The second veil is the gold standard.
+The idea that because you need some token to make a payment the token itself is somehow "the money."

+As explained above, the gold standard does not make gold the currency.
+It makes gold the buffer stock.

+### The third veil

-The second veil of money is the way the idea occurs to unthinking people that 'having money' is seen as prestige and by default almost taken as implying the person with lots of money has earned it, and so is a 'good person' or has been 'hard working'.
+The third veil of money is the way the idea occurs to unthinking people that 'having money' is seen as prestige and by default almost taken as implying the person with lots of money has earned it, and so is a 'good person' or has been 'hard working'.